You’ll Never Get Bored with These 6 Occupational Therapy Specialties

 Examples include:

-• Helping diabetics better manage their disease
+- Helping people with diabetes better manage their disease

 4. Mental Health

 The statistics on mental health in the United States are alarming.
-In any given year, about one in five American adults experience a mental illness, with nearly a quarter experiencing a serious mental illness.
-Among children, the trends are particularly alarming.
-Between 2009 and 2017, depression rates among teenagers 14 to 17 have increased by more than 60%.
+In any given year, about one in five American adults experience a mental illness, with one in 20 experiencing severe mental illnesses.
 Suicide, homelessness, poor academic performance, isolation and job loss are just some of the results of untreated mental health issues.
-Traditionally, many of these issues have been handled by psychiatry and psychology.
-However, occupational therapy is emerging as an important tool in combating mental health issues.

 Examples include: